pksunkara/alpaca/README.md

 You are planning to build an API for your website and develop API libraries?
 This is for you.

-You define your API, **alpaca** builds the API libraries.
+You define your API, **alpaca** builds the API libraries along with the documentation.
 Push them to their respective package managers.

 ## Installation